JSONDR/flipping_trader/README.md

   3. observe the output.

-For sake of time, here are some sample outputs of the simulation for N = 10, 100 and 1000:
+To save some time, here are some sample outputs of the simulation for N = 10, 100 and 1000:

 <img width="904" alt="10_traders" src="https://user-images.githubusercontent.com/35650788/155052213-67fd976d-a63d-40fe-a14e-9b12aa71ec15.png">